mmirwaldt/DoubleDispatch/README.md

 ### Why do I use the name Printer?
 I decided to use the name 'Printer' because the JDK already knows the interface 'Writer'.
-I haven't found any alternative better names.
+I haven't found any better names.

 ### Why does the class FileSystem use a DataOutputStream?
 I wanted to introduce an important difference between the Console and the FileSystem: